Israeli ultranationalist minister visits Jerusalem holy site | Law-Order

 The site has been the scene of frequent clashes between Palestinian protesters and Israeli security forces, most recently in April last year.

+The US Embassy in Jerusalem said that Ambassador Thomas Nides ''has been very clear in conversations with the Israeli government on the issue of preserving the status quo in Jerusalem's holy sites.
+Actions that prevent that are unacceptable”.

-The Hashemite Kingdom of Jordan, which acts as custodian of the contested shrine, condemned Ben-Gvir's visit "in the strongest terms."
+The Hashemite Kingdom of Jordan, which acts as custodian of the contested shrine, condemned Ben-Gvir's visit “in the strongest terms.''
+Egypt warned against “negative repercussions of such measures on security and stability in the occupied territories and the region, and on the future of the peace process.”
 Ben-Gvir's stated intention of visiting the site earlier this week drew threats from the Islamic militant group Hamas.

+Ben-Gvir wrote on Twitter after his visit that the site “is open to all and if Hamas thinks that if it threatens me it will deter me, they should understand that times have changed''.

 Ofir Gendelman, who has long served as Prime Minister Benjamin Netanyahu's Arabic-language spokesman, released a video showing that the “situation is completely calm” at the holy site following Ben-Gvir's departure.